-What is Butterfat?
+What is butterfat?

 The milk that comes from a cow contains 3% fat.
 When the milk sits prior to pasteurization, this fat will rise to the top and then the cream or butterfat is skimmed off and used in the production of ice cream.
 The % of butterfat in ice cream is determined by the % of butterfat used in production.

-What is the difference between Ice Cream and other frozen treats?
+What is the difference between ice cream and other frozen treats?

 To be called ice cream, a frozen dessert must contain a minimum of 10% milk fat: economy brands may have 11 or 12%mf, and super premium ice cream may have up to 16%mf.
-Sherbet is a 1.5%mf product, the lowest fat offering of all Island Farms frozen desserts.
+Sherbet is a 1.5%mf product, the lowest fat offering of our frozen desserts.
 Frozen yogurt contains active bacterial culture, has a similar texture to ice cream and is also low in fat with a 3.5%mf content.
 No Sugar Added frozen treat is sweetened with sucralose, sorbitol and maltitol so it is very much like regular ice cream, without the sugar.